cmaxw/devchat-eleventy/src/my-ruby-story/mrs-099-joe-leo.md

 answer3: >-
   Write code in your spare time.
 One way to learn if you will be a good developer is to not be able to get enough of coding.
-After spending the whole day coding, if you are still willing to learn
+After spending the whole day coding, if you are  still willing to learn new things and spend your free time coding, then a developer career is right for you.
 question4: What are the three pillars of application development?
+answer4: 'Deleopment, project management and product management.'
 ---
 Joe Leo joins Charles Max Wood on this week's My Ruby Story.
 Joe is the Founder and CEO of the agile software consultancy, Def Method.
 He shares his journey as a developer.
 Joe was tutored by his uncle and learned how to code in Basic on a command line.
 He wanted to be in the music industry and liked math.